 “And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless for the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ—to the glory and praise of God.”
 Philippians 1:9-11

-When Paul planted a church he consistently supported it in prayer.
-In the same way we must support our teenagers in relentless prayer.
+When Paul planted a church, he consistently supported it in prayer.
+In the same way, we must support our teenagers in relentless prayer.
 We must pray for them and recruit others to pray for them (connect with groups like Moms in Prayer to create your own prayer “Air Force” that destroys strongholds and helps them own their faith long-term).

 If we could see behind the curtain of eternity into the very throne room of God, I’m convinced we’d all be blown away by all that prayer actually accomplishes.
 It’s how we provide “air support” for our teenagers in the battlefield of their lives.
+So pray fervently that teens will keep the faith.

 2. Use an A.L.T.ernative teaching style!